TAKING YOUR PETS TO & FROM FRANCE

 Pets can travel on our ferries to France for just £15 / €18* per pet each way, as long as you are travelling by vehicle, with registered Guide and Hearing Dogs travelling free of charge.

-Dogs, cats or ferrets are allowed on our ships with pet passports, as long as they meet all the EU requirements.
+We allow dogs, cats or ferrets to travel on our ships as long as they have pet passports and meet all the EU requirements.
 The latest information on the pet passport scheme can be found on the DEFRA website.